 A cold breeze whips through the hall.
 This time, inside the hotel.
 We’re far from any windows.
 Most of the doors are closed.

 I look at you, furrowing my eyebrows.
 Maybe, the N.B.A basketball players were onto something.

 You shrug…who knows? (*wink*)

 Did you enjoy this post on the Skirvin Hilton Hotel?
 Do you believe the Skirvin Hotel is haunted?
 Let me know in the comments below!

-Disclaimer: I stayed at the Skirvin Hilton Hotel courtesy of VisitOKC.
+Disclosure: I stayed at the Skirvin Hilton Hotel courtesy of VisitOKC.
 All thoughts and opinions are my own.
-P.S.
-There’s a pretty good chance that this post includes affiliate links, which means I get a small commission at no extra cost to you.